Study programme

 Period 2

-You will take an elective course and make a choice from the courses offered in cooperation with other master’s programmes in the Faculty of Social and Behavioural Sciences, or from a broader spectrum of elective courses in or away from the faculty.
+You will take an elective course (more information on which elective courses will be available, will follow soon).
 One of our own elective courses is Diagnostic Registration in which you do three clinical cases regarding diagnostic assessments: you can choose this if you can do a clinical internship that allows you to do diagnostic assessments.
 The course runs throughout the year.

 Students following Track 2 will choose an elective course but will also attend 'Frontiers in Clinical Child, Family and Education Studies: research at Utrecht University and transnational comparisons'.